bitrise-io/devcenter/_articles/en/reviews/use-bitrise-yml-from-repository-draft.md

 1. Add all the Steps you want.
 1. Commit the file to your repository.

+## Potential issues of storing the bitrise.yml in the repository

+The approach of storing your `bitrise.yml` file in your repository, and running your builds based on that configuration has its disadvantages.
+We'll discuss a few potential pitfalls of this.

+- The Trigger Map is better to be managed on bitrise.io.
+- You can't change the build configuration of a specific commit.
+- You can't edit the configuration in the online Workflow Editor.
+- Any Pull Request can run builds with its own custom configuration.

 ### Trigger Map is better to be managed on bitrise.io

 You can of course store the `trigger_map` (or `Triggers` on the web UI) in your repository (in `bitrise.yml`), but if you do that you'll lose the ability to _ignore_ patterns.
 This is because [bitrise.io](https://www.bitrise.io) have to evaluate the Trigger map **before** the repository would be cloned in order to be able to avoid starting a build based on the Trigger map.